-Through our clinical research, we’ve learned that people that struggle with memory issues often struggle with mood changes.
+Through our clinical research, we’ve learned that people that struggle with memory issues often struggle with mental health issues.
 Why are these two issues correlated and what changes can be made to realize a happy, healthier mood?

 Sometimes, it’s difficult to get out of bed.
 When people are struggling with low energy and mood issues, routine tasks seem tedious and bad news can even sound worse.
 Dr. Carrie Holmberg from Stanford University says “When I see patients, they complain of mood and memory problems.
 Patients have trouble finding their keys or retaining information they’ve read in a book.
 People often point to just not being able to function as well.”